Dolatshahi-Lab/Transplacental-antibody-transfer-model/README.md

 # Transplacental-antibody-transfer-model
 Here we present the first kinetic dynamic model of antibody transfer through the placenta.
 The components of the model and the results figures are organized as follows:

-(0) Parameters_Erdogan.m includes the estimated parameter set using CaliPro that was used as the baseline model in the manuscript.
+(0) parameters_Erdogan.m includes the estimated parameter set using CaliPro that was used as the baseline model in the manuscript.
 It is taken as input into models in modules 01 and 04.

 %%%%%%%%%%%%%%%01-Compartmental Model of Placental Transfer%%%%%%%%%%%%%%%